NavtejDhillon/p2pool/README.md

 ## Nano Chain Implementation

 A fork of P2Pool with nano chain support is maintained at [NavtejDhillon/p2pool](https://github.com/NavtejDhillon/p2pool.git).
 The nano chain offers another option alongside the default and mini chains, providing:

-- Even more frequent payouts than mini chain
 - Suitable for lower hashrate miners
 - Uses port 37887 by default